jackfsuia/Vecparser/README.md

 Now copy the results to your matlab to replace the loops, and try them out.

 ## Notice
 **It might work or not work, it is still a experimental project.
 For now it only support one if-block or one non if-block in the loop**.
-For example, the loop like the following won't work:
+For example, the loop like the following, which has one if-block and one non if-block won't work:
 ```matlab
 for n1=1:N1
     for n2=1:N2